-2. Starting Procedure
+2. Starting Procedure - Diesel

 - Ensure the seat bar is in the UP position and the steering controls are centered. - 2.
 Adjust and fasten the seat belt securely around you. - 3.
-Place the throttle control in idle position. - 4.
-Turn the ignition key counter clockwise to activate the glow plugs.
+Place the throttle control in idle position. - Turn the ignition key counter clockwise to activate the glow plug heaters.
 Hold for approximately 15 seconds.
 Both the alternator and engine oil pressure warning lights should be on. - Turn the key clockwise to start position to engage the starter.
 Do not crank the starter for more than 15 seconds.
 If the engine fails to start turn the key counter clockwise and preheat again. - 6.
 When the engine has started the engine oil pressure and alternator warning lights should go out.
-If they don't, shut-off the engine immediately and determine cause. - Allow the engine to warm for approximately five (5) minutes before operating under load.
-When ready to operate, lower the seat bar and advance the throttle to full operating RPM (speed).
+If they don't, shut-off the engine immediately and determine cause.

+Allow the engine to warm up for five minutes before operating.
+When ready to operate, lower the seat bar and advance the throttle to full on position.

 This engine is equipped with glow plugs.
-Do not use ether or any high energy fuels to assist starting.
+Do not use any high energy fuels to assist starting.

-To avoid personal injury do not start the engine unless you are in the seat with the seat belt fastened around you, unless as specified in this manual or under service procedures and backhoe operation.
+To avoid personal injury do not start the engine unless you are in the seat with the seat belt fastened around you, unless as specified in this manual or under specific service and backhoe operating procedures.